voteliquid/blog/_posts/2017-10-23-democracy-vs-corruption.md

 If the number of active legislators goes up by a few orders of magnitude, so does the total cost of capturing a majority of them.

-It's not that corruption goes away entirely, but it ought to become much more difficult.
+It's not that corruption goes away entirely, but it can become much more difficult.

 And remember, liquid democracy means real accountability for representatives.
-If they no longer seem to fight for your interests, liquid democracy lets you replace them immediately, no questions asked.
+If you no longer feel like they fight for your interests, liquid democracy lets you replace them immediately, no questions asked.

-#### Sunlight is said to be the best of disinfectants
+#### "Sunlight is said to be the best of disinfectants"

 One may still wonder if having many more lawmakers might make it easier for nefarious deals to slip through the cracks.
 This is a good point to consider.